peterbucci/BIM-Backend/README.md

 ## Overview

 This is the backend for the messenger App.
 It uses Spring Boot and MySQL to manage user data, friendships, and messages.
+You can find the frontend [here](https://github.com/peterbucci/Bim-Frontend)

 ## Prerequisites